OCA/l10n-usa/l10n_us_form_1099/README.rst

 This module extends the functionality of a partner and allows you to specify 1099 suppliers, their 1099 type and their 1099-MISC box.

-It also provide a report of payments by types and boxes in Accounting > Reporting > 1099 Report.
+It also provides a report of payments by vendors, types and boxes in Invoicing > Reporting > 1099 Report.

 You will still need to manage payment and IRS reporting separately.